 Board Attendance at Annual Meetings

 The Company requires members of the Board of Directors to attend the Company's Annual Meetings of Shareholders, absent extraordinary circumstances.
-Last year, all then-current members of the Board of Directors, except Mr. Becker, attended the 2015 Annual Meeting.
+Last year, all then-current members of the Board of Directors attended the 2016 Annual Meeting.